microchip-pic-avr-examples/avr128da48-freertos-blinky-mplab-mcc/README.md

 # LED Blinky Using AVR DA Microcontroller and FreeRTOS

 The blinky project is a basic example that shows how to get a FreeRTOS project using the MCC Melody library.
-The MCC Melody generated project offers a seamless integration of the FreeRTOS kernel files and port files, by providing a basic project structure that can be used as starting point for an RTOS application.
+The MCC Melody generated project offers a seamless integration of the FreeRTOS kernel files and port files, by providing a basic project structure that can be used as a starting point for an RTOS application.

-As a minimum, the [<strong>blinky project</strong>](avr128da48_cnano_freertos_blinky_melody.X) will demonstrate how to use a [<strong>FreeRTOS queue</strong>](https://www.freertos.org/Embedded-RTOS-Queues.html) to pass a value between two tasks and toggling an LED each time the value is received.
+As a minimum, the [<strong>blinky project</strong>](avr128da48-freertos-blinky-mplab-mcc.X) will demonstrate how to use a [<strong>FreeRTOS queue</strong>](https://www.freertos.org/Embedded-RTOS-Queues.html) to pass a value between two tasks and toggling an LED each time the value is received.

 The project is contained in a single source file (<strong>freertos_interface.c</strong>) as following: